-Each pathway has a different list of core modules to choose from, but you only have to choose at least three of them.
+Each LLM pathway has a different list of core modules, but you can also choose modules from all of those available.

-Your other modules can be chosen from any of the modules available on our LLM pathways in that year.
-If you follow the LLM General pathway, you can choose any six modules from those available.
+You choose at least three modules from the core list for your programme.
+The other modules can be chosen from any of the modules available on our LLM pathways in that year.
+If you follow the LLM General pathway, you can choose any five modules from those available.

-Students may also be allowed to choose one of their six modules from those offered by the Political Science and International Studies department.
-Some of the modules available include:
+Students may also be allowed to choose one of their five modules from those offered by the Political Science and International Studies department.
+Some of the modules available may include: